Our Community Frames

 During our four years educational programme, we face study and experience so many different realities, injustices, poverty and unequal life conditions that we feel obliged to react and to work for solutions and improvements at a local and global level.

-Our daily life is full of different activities, from travels to studies, from meetings to events; and the inertia and apathy provoked by alcohol and drugs are simply not compatible with our lifestyle and great goals.
+Our daily life is full of different activities, from travels to studies, from meetings to events — and the inertia and apathy induced by alcohol and drugs are not compatible with our lifestyle and goals.